Getting Started

 Getting started takes about 30 seconds:

-- Open hamtrax.com in any modern browser.
+- Open hamtrax.com in any modern browser, or launch the iOS or Android app.

 [SCREENSHOT: Sign-up screen with email and Google options]

-Your First Hunt -- The Guided Walkthrough
+Your First Contact -- The Guided Walkthrough

 - You can replay the walkthrough anytime from Settings > Help.